mozilla/data-docs/cookbooks/hll_zeppelin.md

 ```
 Each HLL object takes up `2^12` bits of space.
 This configurable size parameter
 affects the size and standard error of the cardinality estimates.
 The
-cardinality operator can count the number of uid's associated with each color.
+cardinality operator can count the number of `uid`s associated with each `color`.

 ```scala
 >>> example.select($"color", HllCardinality($"hll").alias("count")).show()